gqrx-sdr/gqrx/README.md

 	enter -j4 (replacing 4 with the number of cores in your CPU).
 Use Qt Creator as before
 </pre>

-To build in various mode, pass -DBUILDTYPE={typeOfBuild} to cmake.
-Supported build types are: Debug GProf Valgrind Release (This is currently disabled due to a conflict with log4cpp DEBUG #define)

 Credits and License
 -------------------